Feel like you need to lose weight? Here is a list of what’s easy and not so easy about losing weight.

 Losing Weight to Be Healthy and Happy

-If you’ve been following Mommy Knows What’s Best either here on the blog or on the Facebook page, you know one thing: I talk about my weight a lot and how I am keen on losing weight.
+If you’ve been following Mommy Knows What’s Best either here on the blog or on the Facebook page, you know one thing: I have talked about my weight a lot and how I am keen on losing weight.

 I write (think, talk) about it so much as if it’s an obsession or addiction.
 I mean, what woman doesn’t?